Isomorphism Classes of Generating Sets: Introduction

 \section{Introduction}

-Ultrafilters with strong combinatorial properties have been proven useful for the construction of mathematical objects with extreme behavior such as ultraproducts, topological spaces (and special points in topological spaces), and certain groups, but could also be used to prove some combinatorial properties \cite{KomjathBook,GoldbringUltrafilters,SetTheoreticTopology}.
-Many of these combinatorial properties are obtained by constructing a special generating set for the ultrafilter.
+Ultrafilters with strong combinatorial properties have proven useful in constructing mathematical objects exhibiting extreme behavior, such as ultraproducts, topological spaces (including special points within them), and certain groups.
+They can also be employed to establish purely combinatorial results \cite{KomjathBook,GoldbringUltrafilters,SetTheoreticTopology}.
+Many of these results are obtained by constructing a special generating set for the ultrafilter.
 This paper aims to study the possible structures of such generating sets.
-More precisely, we are interested in the isomorphism class of the structure $(\mathcal{B},\supseteq^*)$, where $\supseteq^*$ is the reversed inclusion modulo the bounded ideal (or finite in case of $\omega$) and $\mathcal{B}$ is a $\subseteq^*$-generating set of an ultrafilter $U$, namely, $\mathcal{B}\subseteq U$ and for every $A\in U$, there is $B\in \mathcal{B}$ such that $B\subseteq^* A$.
+More precisely, we are interested in the isomorphism class of the structure $(\mathcal{B},\supseteq^*)$, where $\supseteq^*$ is the reversed inclusion modulo the bounded ideal (or finite in case of $\omega$) and $\mathcal{B}$ is a $\subseteq^*$-generating set of a filter $F$, namely, $\mathcal{B}\subseteq F$ and for every $A\in F$, there is $B\in \mathcal{B}$ such that $B\subseteq^* A$.